DecLearn/declearn/docs/devs-guide/benchmarks.md

 The `benchmarks/run_benchmarks.sh` script is the single entry point for every benchmark invocation, both locally and inside the CI.
-It acts as a thin wrapper that resolves the active preset (via `bench_config.py`), activates the bench virtual environment when needed, sets the GPU-policy environment, and hands control over to ASV with the resolved filters and flags already in place.
+It acts as a thin wrapper that resolves the active preset (via `bench_config.py`), sets the GPU-policy environment, and hands control over to ASV with the resolved filters and flags already in place.
+It runs in whatever environment is active and does not manage a venv of its own.

 ## The workload